For enhanced security, you can require mobile users to supply information in addition to a password to authenticate.

 Two-factor authentication (2FA) is a type of multi-factor authentication that requires users to supply exactly two pieces of information to authenticate—the password associated with the user name and another factor.
 Most third-party MFA solutions use two-factor authentication and one-time passwords through challenge-response requests.

-Mobile VPN with IKEv2 user authentication to Active Directory through RADIUS and AuthPoint supports push-based authentication only.
+Mobile VPN with IKEv2 user authentication to Active Directory through AuthPoint supports push-based authentication only.

 Android users who connect through the strongSwan VPN client receive AuthPoint push notifications only if you configure strongSwan for split tunneling.
 When configured for full tunneling, strongSwan cannot receive AuthPoint push notifications.
 This limitation applies to local AuthPoint user accounts and LDAP user accounts.
 To configure split tunneling in strongSwan, see the documentation provided by strongSwan.